stanford-futuredata/ARES/docs/ares-doc/docs/synth_gen.md

 ### Model Choice

-Specifies the pre-trained language model to fine-tune for classification.
-By default, ARES uses "microsoft/deberta-v3-large".
+For creating the synthetic data, we primarily use "google/flan-t5-xxl".
 You can replace this with any Hugging Face model suitable for your task.

 ```python
  "model_choice": "google/flan-t5-xxl",